sds-edu/SDS-Kubernetes-Guide/README.md

-# CS3219 SE Toolbox: Kubernetes
+# SDS SE Toolbox: Kubernetes
-The CS3219 SE Toolbox is a collection of guides and resources to help you get started with the various tools and technologies used CS3219 - Software Engineering Principles and Patterns.
+The SDS SE Toolbox is a collection of guides and resources to help you get started with the various tools and technologies used in software engineering.

 This guide will help you get started with Kubernetes.
 It will cover the basics of Kubernetes and how to deploy a sample application using Kubernetes.
 Finally, it will cover how to use Amazon Elastic Kubernetes Service (EKS).